By default, the charts of trading instruments in the trading terminal show the Bid price, but not all positions are closed at this price.

 Other types of pending orders, Buy Limit, Sell Limit, and Take Profit, are executed at the specified or better price, if such price exists on the market when they are executed.

-The level is a ratio between the trader’s own funds and borrowed funds, which a trader borrows from his broker.
-1:100 level means that for a transaction you must have a trading account with amount 100 times less than the sum of the transaction.
+The leverage is a ratio between the trader’s own funds and borrowed funds, which a trader borrows from his broker.
+1:100 leverage means that for a transaction you must have a trading account with amount 100 times less than the sum of the transaction.

 Lot is a unit of transactions in trades.

-On Forex market, clients are charged with Rollover (Swap) charges for transiting the position over midnight.
+On the financial markets, clients are charged with Rollover (Swap) charges for transiting the position over midnight.
 The amount of Swap depends on the difference between bank rates of the base currency and secondary currency in a currency pair.
 Swaps can have either positive or negative value.

 RoboForex swap rates are established in accordance with swap rates from our liquidity providers.
 Current swap rates for each trading instrument can be found in "Contract Specifications" section of our website.